KiandaBPM/docs/content/docs/platform/pages/filter/_index.md

   ![Click Edit current page button to go into Edit mode](/images/date-range-filter.jpg)

-- [Free text filter](/docs/platform/pages/filter/#how-to-create-free-text-filter) - this filter allows you to filter data in a connected dashboard widget by **typing text freely** into the search bar. **Note** - by default you are **required** to connect this filter to another dashboard widget so that the filter knows which widget your are searching for data.
+- [Free text filter](/docs/platform/pages/filter/#how-to-create-free-text-filter) - this filter allows you to filter data in a connected dashboard widget by **typing text freely** into the search bar.

+  **Note:** by default you are **required** to connect this filter to another dashboard widget so that the filter knows which widget your are searching for data.

   ![free text filter](/images/free-text-filter.jpg)